Matthew Gannon: Early life and family

 Gannon was one of ten children.
 He was raised in San Juan Capistrano, California and St. Michael's Preparatory School (Silverado, California).
 During high school, he worked at Mission San Juan Capistrano, among other jobs.
 He attended the University of Southern California and graduated in 1976.
 After college, he worked as a loan manager for Nationwide Financial.

 He married Susan Twetten, daughter of Thomas Twetten (later Deputy Director of Operations at CIA).
 Matthew and Susan met while her father was Matthew's immediate supervisor.

 Career

 Gannon worked for the CIA.
 He was an Arabist who spent much of his career serving in the Middle East.
 In 2000, Ted Gup included in a book that Gannon had been returning from an undercover mission in Beirut for the CIA.
 In May 2012, the CIA officially confirmed that Gannon had been a CIA officer.
-He was a close friend of future CIA Director William J. Burns (diplomat).
+He was a close friend of future CIA Director William J. Burns.
 Gannon served with Burns in Amman in the early 1980s.